xpinux/XpHunt/README.md

 * Your changes are accompanied by tests where appropriate.

 # Credits
-This script was created by [Your Name] based on the Bash scripting knowledge and examples from the following sources:
+This script was created by Xpinux based on the Bash scripting knowledge and examples from the following sources:

 searchsploit documentation
 Metasploit Framework documentation